No bake pumpkin truffles are made with cream cheese, graham crackers and pumpkin pie spice. Recipe comes with a how-to video!

 Place balls back onto the baking sheet after you dip each one.
 Immediately sprinkle with crushed graham cracker crumbs.
 Allow chocolate to completely set in the refrigerator before serving.
 Truffles are okay at room temperature for a few hours for serving.

-Making this recipe ahead of time?
-Layer truffles between sheets of parchment or wax paper in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 2 months.
-Thaw overnight in the refrigerator.
+- Make ahead: Layer truffles between sheets of parchment or wax paper in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 2 months.
+Thaw in the refrigerator before serving.